Glossary of Names and Terms Found in

 A B C

-acanthus – a prickly perennial herb chiefly found in the Mediterranean region
+acanthus – a prickly perennial herb natively found in the Mediterranean region; in modern times, it has been hybridized and now is grown throughout the world

 Adonis – the Greek god of beauty and desire